Menu

 + posts

-Tom Manning is the senior vice president of virtual learning and leadership events for Learning Forward.
-He leads the strategy, management, and business development for the association’s consulting and technical assistance services.
-He advances Learning Forward’s vision by establishing and maintaining professional service partnerships with states, districts, and schools, and manages a cadre of more than 40 education consultants working across North America.
+Tom Manning is an education consultant and former Senior Vice President of Professional Services for Learning Forward.
+For Learning Forward, he led the strategy, management, and business development for consulting and technical assistance services.
+He advanced Learning Forward’s vision by establishing and maintaining professional service partnerships with states, districts, and schools, and managed a cadre of more than 40 education consultants working across North America.
 He previously served as Learning Forward’s Associate Director of E-Learning, leading the design and implementation of the association’s online courses, webinars, and virtual learning communities.
 Prior to joining Learning Forward in 2009, he covered education as a reporter for the Houston Chronicle and Austin American-Statesman.
 He authored a chapter in the book Powerful Designs for Professional Learning (3rd ed.), and has been published in the Journal of Cases in Educational Leadership.
 Originally from Boston, Tom received a Bachelor of Arts in English and journalism from Texas Christian University.

 + posts